stuartrobinson3007/joeyjob/docs/02-authentication-authorization.md

 // Basic todo operations (member+ level) await checkPermission('todos', ['create', 'update'], organizationId)

+// IMPORTANT: Viewing team members
+// Do NOT use: await checkPermission('member', ['read'], organizationId)
+// The 'member' resource doesn't have a 'read' permission in Better Auth
+// Instead, use organizationMiddleware to verify membership: export const getTeamMembers = createServerFn({ method: 'POST' }) .middleware([organizationMiddleware]) // Gets organizationId from context, verifies membership .handler(async ({ data, context }) => {
+    const organizationId = context.organizationId
+    if (!organizationId) {
+      throw new AppError('No organization context')
+    }
+    // organizationMiddleware already verified user is a member
+    // No additional permission check needed for viewing })
 ```

 This authentication system provides enterprise-grade security with fine-grained permissions, multi-provider support, and seamless integration with the organization-based multi-tenancy system.